When you walk past a mirror, do you ever stop and do a double take?

 There are two types of lasers typically used in laser skin resurfacing: ablative and non-ablative.
 Ablative lasers remove the surface of the skin by burning the epidermal layer down to the next level, the dermis.
 The body responds during the healing process by producing more collagen, which generates new layers of skin that are stronger and, ideally, look younger.

-Non-ablative lasers can focus specifically on tissue underneath the skin, using the laser wavelengths to target those spots without harming the surface.
-In place of the damaged skin, younger-looking and clearer skin develops .
+Non-ablative lasers can focus specifically on the tissue underneath the skin, using the laser wavelengths to target those spots without harming the surface.
+In place of the damaged skin, younger-looking and clearer skin develop.
 Also, because the laser is precise, you’ll likely face a shorter recovery time than with ablative laser treatments.

 Laser treatment is a newer procedure, but it has support because it avoids many of the harsh chemicals or treatments that older ablative methods use.
 Read on to see whether it could give you the skin you long for and how effective it is in comparison with other skin resurfacing processes.

 Laser skin resurfacing — sometimes referred to as a type of skin rejuvenation — is thought to be effective in improving the appearance of skin.
 Skin tone and type, ethnicity, existing skin damage, and skin health are factors that contribute to the level of effectiveness one can expect from laser skin resurfacing.
 Also, aestheticians previous experience with the technique and the facilities both can affect the results.
 It’s the patient’s responsibility to ask questions and become educated about the procedure beforehand.